-3.6 Biodiversity Information Base
+3.6 Biodiversity information base

-So far, almost 70% of the country and area has been surveyed and around 46,000 species of plants and 89,000 species of animals have been described.
-It is estimated that about 400,000 more species may exist in India which need to be recorded and described.
+So far, almost 70% of the country's land area has been surveyed and around 45,500 species of plants and 91,000 species of animals have been described.
+It is estimated that about 4,00,000 more species may exist in India which need to be recorded and described.
 The baseline data on species and genetic diversity, and their macro-and micro-habitats, is inadequate.
-Further, although, a number of organizations/agencies are working on various aspects of biodiversity, the information on the subject is scattered and not yet integrated into a national database.
+Further, although a number of organizations/agencies are working on various aspects of biodiversity, the information on the subject is scattered and not yet integrated into a national database.
 Some of the databases being developed are not upto the standard, primarily because of lack of infrastructure, skilled manpower and coordination among experts in different fields.
 The different sectoral networks therefore need to establish a nationwide information system with a uniform format for collection, retrieval and dissemination of data.

 The underground biodiversity, particularly soil microbes, are poorly understood.
 The degradation of land has led to the loss of underground biodiversity.
-Similarly, the microbial diversity of fresh water and marine ecosystems is little known and may yield novel compounds of therapeutic and industrial value.
+Similarly, the microbial diversity of fresh water and marine ecosystems is less known and may yield novel compounds of therapeutic and industrial value.
 For sustainable agriculture, microorganisms play a decisive role.
 They have very wide potential for stimulating plant growth, increasing nutrient availability and accelerating decomposition of organic materials, and are anticipated to increase crop production as well as maintain sound environment for sustainable harvests.
 Hence, it is necessary to explore, preserve, conserve and utilize the unique microbial flora of our country for fulfilling the emerging food, fodder and fiber needs, clean environment and improved soil health.
 There is a need to conserve microbial diversity from various niches for varied applications.

 The information on biodiversity of freshwater, coastal and marine areas of the country is highly fragmentary, although it has vast economic potential.
-Nearly 50% of the aquatic plants of the world are recorded from the Indian subcontinent, but only few have been studied in detail, probably because of inconvenience and inaccessibility.
-In order to address some of these concerns, a National Institute on Mangroves and Coastal Bioresources is being set up by MoEF in Sunderbans.
-The human induced changes in terrestrial ecosystems have been adversely impacting the marine biodiversity too.
+Nearly 50% of the aquatic plants of the world are recorded from the Indian sub-continent, but only a few have been studied in detail.
+In order to address some of these concerns, a National Institute on Mangroves and Coastal Bioresources is being set up by the MoEF in Sunderbans.
+Human induced changes in terrestrial ecosystems have been adversely impacting the marine biodiversity too.
 Efficient management system for marine protected areas is lacking.
 Documentation, conservation and sustainable utilization of marine biodiversity are urgently needed.
-In India, conservation biological studies have been carried out only on a few marine organisms (viz. estuarine crocodiles, and olive ridley, leather back and hawks bill Other important life forms such as coral reefs, sea horses, sea turtles). cucumbers, dolphins, dugongs, whale, shark, mollusks and crustaceans have not been properly studied so far.
+In India, conservation biology studies have been carried out only on a few marine organisms (viz. estuarine crocodiles, olive ridley, eather back and hawks bill turtles).
+Other important life forms such as coral reefs, sea horses, sea cucumbers, dolphins, dugongs, whales, sharks, mollusks and crustaceans have not been properly studied so far.
 Information on several taxa is insufficient to categorise them as extinct, endangered, vulnerable or rare.
-This is mainly because of the lack of expertise on specific groups, lack of funding to work on groups having only scientific importance, lack of coordination in exchanging data, and lack of proper technology in culturing/growing the organisms.
+This is mainly because of the lack of expertise on specific groups, lack of resources to work on groups having only scientific importance, lack of coordination in exchanging data, and lack of proper technology in culturing/growing the organisms.

-It is evident that the taxonomists are either aging or declining in number and there is lack of expertise in identification of several groups of organisms mainly because of failure in transferring the capacity in taxonomic identification to the next generation.
-Similarly, the frontline forestry staff requires training for example in snorkeling and scuba diving, for equipping them for undertaking research and monitoring activities.
+It is evident that the taxonomists are ageing and declining in number and there is insufficient expertise in identification of several groups of organisms mainly because of failure in transferring the capacity in taxonomic identification to the next generation.
+Similarly, the frontline forestry staff requires training for equipping them for undertaking research and monitoring activities.